-As a self-proclaimed digital nomad, we're working on the development of the textbook and courseware material: in coffee shops and our home office.
+As a self-proclaimed digital nomad, Ken is working on the development of the textbook and courseware material: in coffee shops and our home office.
 Using software apps from TechSmith and Adobe combined with Macs, BeyerDynamic audio, Dropbox document sharing, Wacom tablets, and Logitech (Blue Designs) devices has made all of this possible.

 As each chapter is focused on a specific topic (like ‶Measuring Individual Performance″) to learn, create the voiceover script into the outline.
 Create the presentation slide show and export as a PDF for the instructor to present in class.
 Record the presentation with a voiceover to create a highlight video for student self-study.